ajeless/docs/mathematics/linear_algebra/definitions.md

 ### What is a vector?

-A vector is a mathematical entity/object that have both a mangitude (eg: quantity or length) and direction.
-Vectors can not be fully described using just a magnitude.
-Vectors can be thought of as arrows where the length represents that magnitude and their direction is the direction that they point in.
+A vector is a mathematical entity/object that has both a mangitude (eg: quantity or length) and a direction.
 Vectors are often represented in various ways.

+Sometimes as a two letter variable where each letter denotes their start (tail) and end (head) respectively:

+$$
+\overrightarrow{\alpha\beta}
+$$

-Sometimes as a variable or letter with an arrow on top such as
+Sometimes as a variable or letter with an arrow on top such as:

 $$
 \vec{\beta}